-Low: The overall unmitigated short-term risk associated with food borne and waterborne diseases were considered High (bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever) to Moderate (diarrhea-cholera, diarrhea-protozoal, brucellosis) to Low (hepatitis E, polio) if local food or water was consumed.
+Low: The overall unmitigated short-term risk associated with food borne and waterborne diseases are considered High (bacterial diarrhea, hepatitis A, typhoid/paratyphoid fever) to Moderate (diarrhea-cholera, diarrhea-protozoal, brucellosis) to Low (hepatitis E) to Low (polio) if local food or water is consumed.
 Preventive Medicine measures reduced the risk to Low.
-Confidence in the health risk estimate was high.
+Confidence in the health risk estimate is high.